bluesky/bluesky/doc/source/metadata.rst

 Sample
 ======

-Similarly, the keyword "sample" has specicial significance.
+Similarly, the keyword "sample" has special significance.
 It must be either a
 string:

 .. code-block:: python